wp-plugins/simple-ads-manager/readme.txt

 == Changelog ==

+= 1.5.50 =
+* Error log is added
+* User interface of *Ads Editor* is improved
+* Categories and Tags identification is changed from *name* to *slug*
+* Flash (SWF) banners support is added
+* Limitations of displaying ads to users are added
+* Accessing menu settings are added
 = 1.4.44 =
 * Minor bug (activity of ad in ads list) is fixed.
 * Auto insertion of ad into the middle of post/page is added.